This post may contain affiliate links. Please read our disclosure policy.

 top view of roasted butternut squash slices

 This recipe will show you how to make Roasted Butternut Squash in the oven with just 4 simple ingredients and makes for the perfect hassle-free side dish recipe.
 It’s a rich, filling winter squash that tastes so delicious!
-Plus butternut squash is full of vitamins and antioxidants, and it’s packed with fiber., dairy-free, and gluten-free It’s a winner recipe that both adults and kids like all season long.
+Plus butternut squash is dairy-free and gluten-free.
+It’s a winner recipe that both adults and kids like all season long.
 Get creative with the toppings you would like to add to these butternut squash while baking like pecans and maple syrup!

 Looking for more ways to cook butternut squash?
-Try our Vegetarian Butternut Squash Mushroom Risotto or our recipe for Hasselback Butternut Squash.
+Try my Vegetarian Butternut Squash Mushroom Risotto or my recipe for Hasselback Butternut Squash.

 • Fast and easy.
 This recipe only takes a few minutes of hands-on time.
 Then pop it in the oven to do the rest.
 So easy!